MageGrey/arcus/README.md

 # arcus
 This repository was created to document the project for the "arcus" keyboard and release the project files for do-it yourself enthusiasts.
+The name is derived from the Latin word for arch, since the keyboard is of an arched (or curved, bowl-shaped) geometry.

 There will be two versions created.
 - One version will feature a Kailh Choc, low-profile compatible keyboard.